 Probate is the official "proving" of your Last Will and Testament.
-Once the probate court has approved your Will, it becomes the official voice of your wishes and desires.
+After the probate court approves your Last Will and Testament, your Will becomes the official voice of your wishes and desires.

-In Idaho, Probate generally lasts for a period of 6-12 months.
-The law requires Probate to be open for a minimum of 6 months and a part of that is publishing a Notice to Creditors that requires 4 months by itself.
+Probate in Idaho is required to be open for a minimum of 6 months.
+Part of that 6 month period is a required Notice to Creditors period that takes a minimum of 4 months by itself.

-Probate costs vary in Idaho, but generally you can expect to pay anywhere between $2,000 and $5,000 per Probate.
-The cost typically depends on the complexity of the case.
+Probate costs vary in Idaho.
+Generally, you can expect to pay anywhere between $2,000 and $5,000 per Probate if the Estate is administered informally, without any contests, and no in-fighting between the heirs, devisees, beneficiaries, etc. The cost depends on the complexity of the case.
 Each individual Attorney you meet with sets their own fees, which can be either a percentage of the Estate's value, hourly billing, or flat fee.

 Probate is aimed at accomplishing five general goals: